motion/orbit/notes/next-nate.md

 ---

-First, need to talk to a few startup people to get some feedback:
+need to talk to a few startup people to get some feedback:

 - Webflow CEO
 - Framer cofounders
 - Zeit/Expo cofounders
-- Retool?
 - ... add a few more

 Questions: